daler/metaseq-biotrac56/README.rst

     source activate metaseq-test

-3. When you're done, simply close the terminal.
+3. Whenever you're done using the test environment and want to go back to normal, simply close the terminal.